openresty/docker-openresty/README.md

 Usage
 =====

- * **TODO: complete these run instructions**
- * **TODO: figure out base config, expose, etc**
- * **TODO: it is not actually on Docker Hub yet**

-If you are happy with the defaults, then you can use the openresty image from the [Docker Hub](https://hub.docker.com/r/openresty/docker-openresty/)
+If you are happy with the build defaults, then you can use the openresty image from the [Docker Hub](https://hub.docker.com/r/openresty/openresty/)

 ```
-docker run openresty/openresty:trusty
+docker run [options] openresty/openresty:latest-trusty /usr/local/openresty/nginx/sbin/nginx
 ```

+*[options]* would be things like -p to map ports and -v to map volumes.

+The following image tags are available:

+ * latest-trusty
+ * latest-xenial
+ * latest-centos
+ * latest-alpine

-Otherwise, it can be built by cloning the repo and running `docker build -f trusty/Dockerfile`.
+Otherwise, it can be built by cloning the repo and running `docker build -f trusty/Dockerfile .`.
 The build can be customized; see [Build Options](#build-options) below.

 ```
 git clone https://github.com/openresty/docker-openresty.git
 cd docker-openresty
-docker build  -t myopenresty -f trusty.
+docker build -t myopenresty -f trusty/Dockerfile .
 docker run myopenresty /usr/local/openresty/nginx/sbin/nginx
 ```